 Good Grilling Habits

 As with outdoor grilling, it’s crucial to develop safe habits when indoor grilling.
 Keep these safety measures in place every time you grill.

 Never leave your grill unattended, especially when grilling in the garage.
 The potential for a fire to get out of hand is much higher indoors, even with an electric grill.

 Batch grilling, simply grilling smaller quantities of food, helps prevent flare-ups by minimizing drippings.

 Most importantly, clean your grill after every use.
 Keeping your grill clean is the best way to reduce fire risk.

 When choosing a grill, you can’t ignore your garage space.
 To make your electric grilling as safe as possible, consider the size and placement of your grill inside your garage.

 Select an electric grill that won’t be too big for your garage.
 The right-sized grill will help the cooking smoke and fumes adequately vent away from your home.

-Make sure you clear the area of flammable materials and place the grill on a flame-resistant surface.
+Ensure you clear the flammable materials area and place the grill on a flame-resistant surface.
 Think about how you’ll access your grill and remove any obstacles or tripping hazards that might cause injury.

-Ensure that you plug your electric grill into a surge-protected outlet without using an extension cord.
+Ensure you plug your electric grill into a surge-protected outlet without an extension cord.
 Using an extension cord introduces an unnecessary fire risk for any heat source.

 Shut Down Checklist

 Place a personal shut-down checklist on the wall near your grill.
 This list will help you double-check your process when you turn off and clean your grill.

 My checklist helps me confirm that I have turned my grill off and unplugged it as a double precaution.

 While I hope you never need to deal with a grill-related fire, preparing for one helps you stay safe.

 Keep a hand-held fire extinguisher near your grill, away from the heat.
 Practice using your fire extinguisher, too, so you know how to operate it in a high-stress situation.

-Suppose you simply must grill before getting a fire extinguisher.
-In that case, another trick is to keep baking soda nearby to extinguish small flames.
+If you don’t have a fire extinguisher handy, another trick is to keep baking soda nearby to extinguish small flames.